intel/intel-inb-manageability/docs/In-Band Manageability User Guide - ThingsBoard.md

 ### Query Commands
 Description

-The Query command can be called by either the cloud or INBC.
+The Query command can be called by either the **cloud or INBC**.
 It will provide attribute information on either the Host, Edge Device, or Nodes.

 How to Call

 •[INBC](https://github.com/intel/intel-inb-manageability/blob/develop/inbc-program/README.md#Query)

-To trigger a ###Trigger Query, follow the steps below:
+To trigger a **Trigger Query**, follow the steps below:

-In order to query updates, click the Trigger Query button as seen below.
+In order to query updates, click the **Trigger Query button** as seen below.

 <img src="media/In-Band Manageability User Guide - ThingsBoard/media/image65.png" style="width:5.78125in;height:3.59762in" />

-Populate the Trigger Query pop-up window with the required parameters and click send to trigger the query Update.
+Populate the **Trigger Query** pop-up window with the required parameters and click **send** to trigger the query Update.

 <img src="media/In-Band Manageability User Guide - ThingsBoard/media/image64.png" style="width:5.78125in;height:3.59762in" />

 **Find the Query Option and the Description below:**

-Query-Option | Description
+**Query-Option | Description**
 ------------ |-------------
-'hw' - Hardware | It will provide the information of Hardware manufacture, Platform type, Product type, Model number, Serial number
+**'hw' - Hardware** | It will provide the information of Hardware manufacture, Platform type, Product type, Model number, Serial number
-'fw' - Firmware | It will provide the information of Firmware date, Firmware version, Firmware vendor 'guid' - GUID   | It will provide the information of GUID of HDDL plug-in card and whether the HDDL plug in card is provisioned or not
+**'fw' - Firmware** | It will provide the information of Firmware date, Firmware version, Firmware vendor **'guid' - GUID**   | It will provide the information of GUID of HDDL plug-in card and whether the HDDL plug in card is provisioned or not
-'os' - Operating System | It will provide the information of Operating System type, Operating System version, Operating System release date
+**'os' - Operating System** | It will provide the information of Operating System type, Operating System version, Operating System release date
-'security' - Security |It will provide the information of1.whether DM verity is enabled or not2.whether Measured Boot is enabled or not3.whether HDDL plug-in card is provisioned or not4.whether using Secured Xlink or not
+**'security' - Security** |It will provide the information of1.whether DM verity is enabled or not2.whether Measured Boot is enabled or not3.whether HDDL plug-in card is provisioned or not4.whether using Secured Xlink or not
-'status' - Status | It will provide the information of Heartbeat status of HDDL plug-in card (Active, Idle) and Number of heartbeat retries attempted for the HDDL plug-in card
+**'status' - Status** | It will provide the information of Heartbeat status of HDDL plug-in card (Active, Idle) and Number of heartbeat retries attempted for the HDDL plug-in card
-'swbom' - Software BOM |It will provide the information of Software BOM dynamic telemetry data
+**'swbom' - Software BOM** |It will provide the information of Software BOM dynamic telemetry data
-'version' - Version | It will provide the information of Version of the vision-agent service and INBM Version
+**'version' - Version** | It will provide the information of Version of the vision-agent service and INBM Version

 The query command capabilities are supported via manifest.